 Video: The Incredible Singapore Suites!

 Review: Singapore Airlines A330 Business Class Hanoi to Singapore

 How to Book the Cook

-Book the Cook is essentially an expanded version of the “select your meal preference” option that almost all airlines offer as part of their Manage Your Booking page, so the easiest way to Book the Cook is via the Singapore Airlines website.
-Enter your booking reference and last name to pull up your booking, then scroll down to “Meals” and click “Select / Change”.
+Book the Cook is essentially an expanded version of the “select your meal preference” option that almost all airlines offer as part of their Manage Your Booking page.
+The easiest way to Book the Cook is via the Singapore Airlines website.

 You’re allowed to choose from the In-Flight Menu, Book the Cook, and Special Meals.
 If you find that nothing on the Book the Cook menu tickles your fancy, you can directly choose from the In-Flight Menu that would be presented onboard anyway.